Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis

-Deep Generative Models (DGMs)~\citep{istyleGAN, LargeScaleGAN, LoGAN} seem to be a natural choice to facilitate GED, given its compelling performance in synthesizing natural images, such as landscapes, human faces, and animals.
-However, the implementation of DGMs as such is unlikely to bring much benefit to industrial engineering processes.
 One reason is that most DGMs fail to provide a controllable generation process.
-Recent top performing DGMs tend to use Generative Adversarial Networks (GANs)~\citep{GAN, dcgan} as a framework, which derives a single-generator sampling procedure and typically generates a novel image from a random noisy input.
-Novel models~\citep{mirza2014cgan,karras2019style,chen2016infogan} have been proposed to condition the models on additional input variables, hereby enabling fine-grained control over the generation process.
-These input variables are predefined attributes, such as gender, hair style or face shape in the context of human face generation.
-However, it is difficult to preset input conditioning variables in industrial use cases because of the lack of universal conventions used to define design parameters and large consistent labelled data.
+Recent top-performing DGMs tend to use Generative Adversarial Networks (GANs)~\cite{b4, b5} as a framework, which derives a single-generator sampling procedure and typically generates a novel image from a random noisy input.
+Novel models~\cite{b8,b9,b10} have been proposed to condition GANs on additional input variables, hereby enabling fine-grained control over the generation process.
+These input variables are predefined attributes, such as gender, hairstyle, or face shape, in the context of human face generation.
+However, it is difficult to preset input conditioning variables in industrial use cases because of the lack of universal conventions used to define design parameters and large, consistent labeled data.
 Furthermore, the relationship between the parameters and the engineering target often requires complex numerical methods to be resolved.
 It is thus difficult to define relevant class labels to condition the generation process.
-Alternatively, Adversarial Latent Autoencoder (ALAE)~\citep{ALAE} utilizes GAN's adversarial training strategy but provides an encoder-decoder network, which allows for a mapping between image space and latent space.
-This architecture produces diverse images by interpreting random samples in latent space.
-Additionally, with sufficient analysis in the learned latent space, ALAE can be used to control the generation process by conditioning and modifying attributes in the latent space.
+Alternatively, Adversarial Latent Autoencoder (ALAE)~\cite{b11} utilizes GAN's adversarial training strategy but provides an encoder-decoder network, which allows for a mapping between image space and latent space.
+Through our research, we have observed the huge potential of this structure in facilitating generative engineering design for industrial use cases, \eg, ALAE can extract latent variables from a known design and utilize them to derive new designs through controlled modifications.